ericklv/nas/README.md

 - Run ` docker compose up --build -d ` to start containers
 - Run `sh install-hacs.sh` to install HACS in Home Assistant container
 - Configure your router with the static ip assigned to NAS as DNS primary, necessary for pihole
-- Configure all devices you need in home assistant
+- Configure all devices you need in Home Assistant
 - Go to Cloudflare Tunnel Dashboard and expose all containers you want.
 You need a domain previously configured in  Cloudflare
 - Enjoy!